Lana Popham: 41st Parliament

-In the 2017 election, she was challenged by Olympic rower Dave Calder on behalf of the BC Liberal Party, her son's former teacher Mark Neufeld for the Green Party, Andrew McLean for the Libertarian Party, and Richard Pattee for the newly-created Vancouver Island Party.
+In the 2017 election, she was challenged by Olympic rower Dave Calder on behalf of the BC Liberal Party, her son's former teacher Mark Neufeld for the Green Party, Andrew McLean for the Libertarian Party, and Richard Pattee for the newly created Vancouver Island Party.
 Though Popham won the riding, her party again formed the official opposition as the 41st Parliament began.
 After the governing BC Liberal Party lost a confidence vote and the BC NDP formed the government, Popham was appointed to be Minister of Agriculture in Premier John Horgan's Executive Council.
 In this role, Popham oversaw the implementation of BC NDP's agricultural platform of reforming the Agricultural Land Commission and developing the Grow BC, Feed BC and Buy BC initiatives.
 She introduced the Agricultural Land Commission Amendment Act, 2018 (Bill 52) and the Agricultural Land Commission Amendment Act, 2019 (Bill 15) which, among other items, undid the previous parliament's division of the Agricultural Land Reserve into two zones with different regulations and reduced the amount of housing permitted on agricultural land.

 42nd Parliament

 Popham was re-elected in the 2020 election.
-Her NDP formed a majority government in the ensuing 42nd Parliament and Premier Horgan kept Popham in the Executive Council but re-named her role to Minister of Agriculture, Food and Fisheries.
+Her NDP formed a majority government in the ensuing 42nd Parliament and Premier Horgan kept Popham in the Executive Council, but renamed her role to Minister of Agriculture, Food and Fisheries.
 In that role she issued an Order in Council to allow for new housing to be constructed on lands within the Agricultural Land Reserve and to phase-out mink farming.

+She was reassigned as Minister of Tourism, Arts, Culture and Sport by Premier David Eby on December 7, 2022.